Skip to content

 I stayed at the LOTTE City Hotel Tashkent Palace and would happily recommend it.
 The hotel is in a historic building, one which survived the earthquake and has been designated part of the city’s cultural heritage.
 It’s a really grand building in an amazing location, right in the city centre.
 Service was amazing, the food was great, and my room was super comfortable (if a teeny bit on the old-fashioned side).

 If you’re looking for more mid-range accommodation, renting an apartment often works out more a budget-friendly option.
-Take a look on AirBnb for some options (you’ll get £25 off your first booking when you click on my referral link).
 Alternatively, there are plenty of guest houses and standard hotels to choose from.
 Sunrise Caravan Boutique Guest House comes highly recommended and looks lovely!

 For backpackers, there are plenty of hostels in Tashkent to choose from.
 I like the look of Topchan Hostel and Art Hostel, both of which come really highly recommended on Hostelworld.